Yes, You Can Lose Weight After 40!

 Hormonal changes are one of the main reasons that women tend to lose more muscle as they approach menopause.
 Diet and exercise also play a role.12 On average, adults lose 3 to 8 percent muscle every decade after age 30.13,14 By the time you reach 80, you may have about 30 percent less muscle than you had at age 20.15,16 Muscle loss over time can lead to slower RMR, increased fat, weight gain, weakness, and fractures.17

 You may wonder if you should even try to lose weight in midlife.
 Shouldn’t you just accept weight gain during menopause as part of life?
 The answer is “No!”
 While accepting and loving your body is important, achieving and maintaining a healthy weight as you are reaching menopause is not about how you look.
-Excess weight in later life holds a variety of dangers to your health and well-being.18 Losing excess weight, and especially belly fat, may significantly increase your risk of a variety of health issues, including19,20:
+Excess weight in later life holds a variety of dangers to your health and well-being.18 Losing excess weight, and especially belly fat, may significantly decrease your risk of a variety of health issues, including19,20:

 - Type 2 diabetes